Coordinator, Brian Howell

 In the senior year, CMS students will work with an academic independent study advisor to prepare a paper for presentation at a professional missiology or other disciplinarily appropriate conference, or publication in a missiological journal.
 This could be completed as two, 2-credit independent study spread across fall and spring semesters or a single, 4-credit course in the fall of the student's senior year.
 This will lead to a paper for presentation in the spring of the student's final year.
 The preferred conference for Wheaton students would be the Evangelical Missiological Society's regional Northcentral conference held in the Chicagoland area in March or early April each year.
 However, other conferences can be arranged with prior approval.
 The research paper will be based on original research appropriate to the student's discipline of focus.
 This may be in the student's major, though can be in any department in which the student can locate an appropriate advisor.

 The Certificate in Mission Studies would be particularly relevant for students considering a career in mission work.
 In particular, students planning to go on to graduate school or seminary, whether in pastoral ministry, mission work, or other cross-cultural Christian work, would find benefit in the CMS.
-As a research focused degree, the CMS would also prove advantageous for students planning to pursue a career in Christian academia.
+As a research focused degree, the CMS would also prove advantageous for students planning to pursue a career in academia.

 Certificate Requirements